Phala-Network/phala-wiki-next/content/en-us/general/phala-network/tokenomics.md

 $V_\text{last}$ is the value promised at the last payout event, or $V^e$ if this is the first payout.

->The update of V is limited to ensure the payout doesn't cause $V$ to drop lower than it was in the last payout event.
+> The update of V is limited to ensure the payout doesn't cause $V$ to drop lower than it was in the last payout event.
 The limit is necessary to make sure workers are well incentives to always accumulate credits in the network.
 Otherwise, workers are incentivized to constantly reset their mining session if V decreases over time.

 Share represents how much the worker is paid out from $V$.
-We expect it will approximate the share baseline, but with minor adjustment to reflect the property of the worker:
+We expect it will approximate the share baseline, but with minor adjustments to reflect the property of the worker:

 $$\text{share}_{\text{Baseline}} = V_t.$$

-$\Sigma \text{share}$ contains the share of workers which are running on Phala or Khala with a same subsidy ratio.
+$\Sigma \text{share}$ contains the share of workers which are running on Phala or Khala with the same subsidy ratio.

 Proposed algorithm: